elyor04/video-recorder-py/README.md

 </div>

-## To install required libraries on linux
+## To install required libraries on Linux

 ### Update your system and install pip
 ```